lexinor/VB-AC/README.md

 Attention: this script has been developed exclusively for non-commercial use, this implies that this project cannot be sold under any circumstances.

+### In progress:
+* [V2] Development for v2 has begun.
+This update will include an admin menu and will patch a lot more injections in resources.

 ### Coded using:

 * [LUA](https://www.lua.org/)